Recent publications:

 Cara Beed retired in 1995 as lecturer in sociology and Graduate Advisor in the Education Faculty, Christ Campus, Australian Catholic University.
 After an earlier career in the 1960s and 1970s directing creative arts, play and leisure programs for arts organisations, travelling nationally consulting on community arts for the Australia Council, Cara returned to study.
 While completing her graduate studies, prior to 1985, she lectured part time at RMIT and sessionally at other tertiary institutions.
 Cara retired to devote her attention to writing.

-Since mid 2007, Cara and Clive have been working with the Theology of Work Project in Boston, USA which comprises a team of theologians, writers, educators and business people exploring the essence of the teachings of Jesus in relation to work.
+Since mid 2007, Cara, with Clive's support, has been working with the Theology of Work Project in Boston, USA which comprises a team of theologians, writers, educators and business people exploring the essence of the teachings of Jesus in relation to work.

 RETURN TO TOP OF PAGE